Energy efficient dryers

 If you use an electric dryer you can install a dryer vent heat recovery kit between the dryer and the outdoors.
 These units allow some of the exhaust air from the dryer, along with the heat, to be vented into your home instead of to the outside, while capturing the lint inside a lint filter in the kit.
 Danger: Do not use these kits with a gas dryer.
 Also note that while these kits can help keep heat in your home in winter, lowering your heating costs, they of course add humidity to the air of your home.
 That may be just what you need if it's a bitterly cold day with very low humidity, but if it's a dreary, rainy November day the extra moisture from a dryer vent heat recovery kit can only make the humidity in your house worse.

 Use an energy efficient dryer vent: does cold air sneak into your house in winter through the outdoor opening for your dryer vent?
-(It may well leak in even without your noticing - check for unusually cold air underneath or behind your dryer.)
-I recommend the Northern Tool & Equipment dryer vent seal, which prevents air leakage and keeps rodents and other pests from getting into your home.
+(It may well leak in even without your noticing – check for unusually cold air underneath or behind your dryer.)
+I recommend the Heartland dryer vent seal, which prevents air leakage and keeps rodents and other pests from getting into your home.
 This product gets great customer reviews, especially from people who initially tried (and then gave up on) an off-the-shelf dryer vent seal from Home Depot or another retailer.
-You can get it from Amazon.com, often for under $20, and it gets great customer reviews.
+You can get it from Amazon.com, often for under $20.

 Keep the lint filter clean: Clean the lint filter after every load.
 A full lint filter slows down airflow, reducing the effectiveness of the heat provided for drying, and increases the work the motor has to do to pump the hot air through the dryer drum, thereby increasing electricity consumption.